kstenerud/compact-float/compact-float-specification.md

 * The fundamental constants of the universe are useful to 32 significant digits.
 * 40 significant digits would allow measuring the entire universe with a margin of error less than the width of a hydrogen atom.

-By comparison, ieee754 floating point format stores 7 significant digits for 32-bit values, 16 significant digits for 64-bit values, 34 significant digits for 128-bit values, and a whopping 71 significant digits for 256-bit values!
+IEEE754 floating point format stores 7 significant digits for 32-bit values, 16 significant digits for 64-bit values, 34 significant digits for 128-bit values, and a whopping 71 significant digits for 256-bit values!

 Storing values at a higher precision than your measuring system's accuracy leads to [false precision](https://en.wikipedia.org/wiki/False_precision).